molmod/openmm-tutorial-msbs/README.md

 ## Installation of OpenMM

-Practically all simulations in this tutorial are carried with OpenMM, which is described extensively [here](http://docs.openmm.org/latest/userguide/library.html).
+Practically all simulations in this tutorial are carried out with OpenMM, which is described extensively [here](http://docs.openmm.org/latest/userguide/library.html).
 In short, OpenMM is a modern open-source biomolecular simulation toolkit: it supports many popular biomolecular force fields (AMBER, CHARMM, AMOEBA), it supports
 GPU-accelerated calculations and it can carry out many types of advanced molecular dynamics simulations.